fkarg/fkarg.github.io/staged/lean-startup.md

 #### Continuous Integration Everywhere
-Continuous integration/testing is part of the software world I come from, but what is described as part of Lean methodology drives that to it's extremes, and not just for software either.
+Continuous integration/testing is part of the software world I come from, but what is described as part of Lean methodology drives that to its extremes, and not just for software either.
 And I believe that gives me a good understanding why it works so well.